 src/main/resources directory.
 To start, we keep it simple.
 Add this to the file:

-It's a start.
-But it's also, well, ugly.
-It's missing application template features, such as the Atlassian logo and menus.
+The template we have from the previous step is a start, but it's also, well, ugly.
+It is missing application template features, such as the Atlassian logo and menus.
 Let's fix that.

 Add some decoration